drago87/ST-Character-Maker/SillyTavern Character Maker/Templates/JED+ Template.md

   ↳ Archetype Details: <!--Explain the chosen archetype and {{char}}'s Baseline Behavior-->
   ↳ Reasoning: <!--Tell why the character behaves this way.
 Did something happen in the past?
 Make some psychoanalysis-->

-- Alignment: <!--Mostly for complex, RPG-like cards. e.g. Lawful Evil-->
+- Alignment: <!--Optional.
+Mostly for complex, RPG-like cards. e.g. Lawful Evil-->
   ↳ Alignment Details: <!--Explain how it works with this character-->
   ↳ Ideals:

 - Personality Tags: <!--List of tags. e.g. Sadistic, Playful, Mischievous, Controlling, Manipulative, Cocky, Impish, Aggressive, Overprotective, Mean, Dramatic, Rough, Selfish, Lovestruck, Cheeky, Joking, Braggadocios, Bratty, Squeamish, Hot-Headed, Erratic, Materialistic, Perfectionist, Jealous, Nosy.-->

-- Cognitive Abilities: <!--Typically used only for overly dumb or smart characters-->
+- Cognitive Abilities: <!--Optional.
+Typically used only for overly dumb or smart characters-->
-- Social Skills and Integration Into Society: <!--Typically used only for sociopathic characters or the ones with social anxiety or overly high self-esteem-->
+- Social Skills and Integration Into Society: <!--Optional.
+Typically used only for sociopathic characters or the ones with social anxiety or overly high self-esteem-->

 - Main Aspiration: <!--Typically used if the character has a clear goal to pursue throughout the story. e.g. "I want to become a hero!"-->
   ↳ Aspiration Details: <!--Explain the chosen aspiration-->